 There are plenty of millennials out there, as they are projected to be the United States’ largest living adult generation in 2019.
 According to the Pew Research Center, 35% of the American labor workforce was comprised of millennials in 2017, with 56 million millennials working or looking for work (which is almost 3 million more than Generation Xers and 15 million more than Baby Boomers).

-The difficulty lies not with finding millennials, but rather attracting them to and keeping them in your organization.
+The difficulty lies not with finding millennials, but rather with attracting them to and keeping them in your organization.

-Of course, millennials are people too, so a clear job-posting, competitive salary, inspiring mission statement, and great culture are all still needed to place the millennials you want.
+Of course, millennials are people too, so a clear job posting, competitive salary, inspiring mission statement, and great culture are all still needed to place the millennials you want.
 But, if you want the very top talent, you need to go beyond all the usual requirements.
 Here are a few suggestions:

 Ron Piccolo, Cornell Professor of Management, explains that “Millennials expect digital relevancy.”
 Millennials are the first generation to grow up with the internet as an everyday part of their lives, so often the first thing a millennial will do before beginning an application is to google the company.
-If they find little information or an outdated website with a poor layout, they are going to be put-off immediately, afraid that the business is behind the times.
+If they find little information or an outdated website with a poor layout, they are going to be put off immediately, afraid that the business is behind the times.

 Remember that they are the first to embrace and take advantage of technology, so they will want to bring this to their work and expect it from their employers.
 As Piccolo says, it is vital to “invest not only in how you engage clients and consumers online but prospective employees as well.”

 They’re going to Google first and ask questions second.
 Be sure you appeal to this crowd the same ways they look for you!